-Fertiliser storage sheds have been in high demand in 2022!
-This is largely due to fertiliser shortages along with delivery delays and volatile prices.
+Fertiliser storage sheds are in high demand !
+This is largely due to volatile fertiliser prices and unreliable supply.

 Are you looking to build a new fertiliser shed on your farm?
 Wondering about the cost to build one?